rosali2003/3005A4/README.md

 and this doc to install rails: https://guides.rubyonrails.org/v5.1/getting_started.html
 3. After installing the ruby and rails, run `rails db:migrate` to run all the migrations
 4. To run the server, run `rails s`
-5. To connect to the postgres server without pgAdmin, you can use the rails console by running `rails c`
+5. To connect to the postgres database without pgAdmin, you can use the rails console by running `rails c`
+6. To connect to postgres server with pgAdmin, you can connect to pgadmin using your postgres role and password.
+Also ensure to go to database.yml and change the username to password field to your role and password

 get_all_students